 The fantastic 88.9 m tree was measured near Bulolo.
 Currently in Bulolo has been established an important forestry industry with large plantations of klinki pine.
 Happily natural stands of this tree are not too rare.

 Wondermondo has marked a beautiful stand of klinki pine in Wau Gorge some 15 km from Bulolo.
-No one knows whether here are 90 m tall trees – but it is definitely worth to check it out!
+No one knows whether here are tallest araucarias which are up to 90 m tall – but it is definitely worth to check it out!

 - Gray B. Size composition and regeneration of Araucaria stands in New Guinea.
 Journal of Ecology (British Ecological Society), 63: 273-289.